The World Health Organization (WHO) estimates a global shortage of 4.3 million physicians, nurses, and other healthcare professionals.

 Conclusion

-The physician shortage is on the rise, and it’s expected to worsen in the coming years.
+The physician shortage in the USA is on the rise, and it’s expected to worsen in the coming years.
 However, there are a number of solutions that can be implemented to help alleviate the situation.

 From encouraging medical school graduates to enter the workforce, to developing new medical training programs, to developing new medical technologies, there are a number of ways to address this impending physician shortage.
 So, what are you waiting for?